mfussenegger/nvim-lsp-compl/README.md

 ## Status

-nvim-lsp-compl won't see further development and will be archived once neovim 0.11 is released because it will include a `vim.lsp.completion` module which is to a large part based on nvim-lsp-compl.
+nvim-lsp-compl won't see further development as it got superseded by the `vim.lsp.completion` module in neovim 0.11 - which is to a large part based on nvim-lsp-compl.

 ## Motivation